electron000/autonomous_tutor_orchestrator/README.md

 With all four services running, the entire system is now live and ready for the testing.

-Step 3: Perform the Demo using FastAPI's Interactive UI This is the easiest and most visual way to conduct your demo.
+Step 3: Perform the test using FastAPI's Interactive UI This is the easiest and most visual way to conduct your demo.

 Open your web browser and navigate to http://127.0.0.1:8000/docs.